The Gullibility of the Narcissist: What You Need to Know

 Let’s return now to the DSM criteria for narcissism to further expand on the points already made about how narcissists’ unavoidable dependence on their “narcissistic suppliers” render them especially gullible to those who can’t help but resent the inferior role to which they’ve been relegated.

-The first benchmark in DSM revolves around pathological narcissists’ “grandiose sense of self-importance.”
+The first benchmark in the DSM revolves around pathological narcissists’ “grandiose sense of self-importance.”
 It emphasizes how these disturbed individuals “exaggerate [read, ‘are dishonest about’] their achievements and talents.”
 In short, they pretend to know a lot more about things than they actually do.
-As one writer (somewhat hyperbolically) puts it:
+As one writer puts it:

 Narcissists are often gullible, naive, and stunningly ignorant of anything outside their narrow circle of interests.
-(They’re often stunningly ignorant of things inside their circle of interests, since clearly they have already mastered the topic and don’t need to study more or keep up on new developments.) . . .
-They take chances because it doesn’t occur to them that they could lose, make huge demands because it doesn’t occur to them they they don’t have a right to ask for certain things, tell lies because it doesn’t occur to them that other people could see through them. ("What to Remember When Dealing with a Narcissist,” May 31, 2016, Issendai.com)
+(They’re often stunningly ignorant of things inside their circle of interests since clearly they have already mastered the topic and don’t need to study more or keep up on new developments.) . . .
+They take chances because it doesn’t occur to them that they could lose, make huge demands because it doesn’t occur to them they don’t have a right to ask for certain things, tell lies because it doesn’t occur to them that other people could see through them.

-This characterization suggests how narcissists’ brash self-confidence; optimism, grounded in their illusionary grandiosity; unwarranted presumption of entitlement; and mendacity all relate to their impaired ability to accurately detect others’ reactions, thus making them all the more susceptible to rejection, failure—and exploitation.
+This characterization suggests how the narcissist's brash self-confidence; optimism, grounded in their illusionary grandiosity; unwarranted presumption of entitlement; and mendacity all relate to their impaired ability to accurately detect the reactions of others, thus making them all the more susceptible to rejection, failure—and exploitation.
 As desperate as they are to be seen in a particular way, they can be remarkably obtuse in how they see others, frequently projecting onto them qualities they can't let themselves recognize in themselves.
 And this striking short-sightedness can lead to blow-backs they'd never anticipate.

 Here’s what Vaknin has to say about narcissists' custom-made (yet self-blinding) fantasies, which make them susceptible to being out-maneuvered, out-strategized—or flagrantly ripped off:

-Note how these astute observations tie in with DSM’s 5th criterion: namely, “[Narcissists have] a sense of entitlement, i.e., unreasonable expectations of especially favorable treatment or automatic compliance with his or her expectations.”
+Note how these astute observations tie in with the DSM’s 5th criterion: Namely, narcissists have "a sense of entitlement, i.e., unreasonable expectations of especially favorable treatment or automatic compliance with his or her expectations.”